altsep/text-exchanger-server/README.md

 ## Privacy disclaimer

-The data users post is not secure, and is accessible to anyone visiting the page.
+Text data shared on a page by user is not secure, and is accessible to anyone visiting the page.
 Be mindful of posting any sensitive information.